anmolvj/Notes-By-Anmol/src/pages/my-story/index.md

 ***🎓*** I completed my graduate studies in Computer Science from Santa Clara University and graduated  in 2018.

-💪 My yearly goals include reading 25 books 📚, compete in my  professional powerlifting competition  🏋️‍♂️and bag 50+ hours in surf practice 🏄‍♂️.
+💪 My yearly goals include reading 25 books 📚, compete in my first professional powerlifting competition  🏋️‍♂️and bag 50+ hours in surf practice 🏄‍♂️.